Several data sources

 - Database: the information are directly read from the table.

 Coverages can be declared everywhere in documents using a simple syntax with markers, for example <<REQ_0123>>.

 A coverage can be partial: it must be covered several time to be fully covered.
 For example a need like "All reports must display the company logo." shall be covered partially by each test of each report.

 If can be also deleted, uncovered, not applicable, or inconsistent (orphans, multiple statements etc).

 A requirement coverage can be included in another requirement (node) or everywhere in a document (node leaf).
 This allows them to be chained on multiple levels.

 The coverage matrix lists all statements and their coverages, custom attributes.
 The active links open the source documents at the right position.

 Check propagation of all requirement changes by using the version management: change the input documents and Reqchecker™ shows where your documents shall be updated.

-Graphical user interface and tooltips are available in English and French.
-German GUI is coming soon.
+Graphical user interface and tooltips are available in English, French, German.
 The detailed online help is available in English.